What Type of Loan is Best for Investment Property? 8 Options to Explore

 While private loans are less regulated than bank or federal loans, they must still follow certain federal and state laws.
 With a private loan, the lender maintains a lien on the property.
 Failure to make payments or default on the loan could result in legal action or seizure of the home — and damage a personal relationship.

-Pros of private Loans:
+Pros of private loans:

 • Speed: Often faster approval and funding process than traditional banks.